What is Life Cycle Assessment or LCA?

 source: JOANNEUM RESEARCH

-Greenhouse Gases and Primary Energy Demand
+Greenhouse Gases, Primary Energy Demand and Pollutants

 The primary energy demand is equally important because energy is scarce and valuable and should be utilised efficiently.
 The required primary energy, which must be extracted from one or multiple non-renewable (fossil) or renewable sources (e.g. wind, solar or hydropower), is expressed in kWh or MWh.